Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 To request your Integration ID simply send the building xls files and the username/password of the assistant account.

+### Part 2 - Install and Test the OSLC APIs into TRIRIGA

 #### E) LOAD THE OSLC RESOURCES